GeoscienceAustralia/dea-knowledge-hub/docs/_templates/external-data-v1.rst

 .. container::
    :name: notifications

-   .. admonition:: External dataset
+   .. admonition:: External data
       :class: note external-data

-      This dataset is developed by an external party, and is not a DEA product.
+      This data product is developed by an external party, and is not a DEA product.

       {% if valid_external_data %}
       `{{ valid_external_data.custom_label or external_data_label }} <{{ valid_external_data.link }}>`_